seanrkerr/cdk-api-template/README.md

 # CDK Api template

 ## local running
-as an example you can do something like this:
+As an example you can do something like this:

-`npx tsx health.local.ts`
+`npx tsx ./src/test/health.local.ts`

 ## Useful commands